Flint-Goodridge Hospital: Early years (1896–1928)

-Dillard University governance (1929–1983)
+Dillard University governance (1929-1983)

 In 1930 New Orleans University and Straight College merged to form Dillard University, a historically black university, which would own and operate the hospital henceforth.
 A campaign was initiated to raise $2,000,000 for a completely new facility for the hospital.

-After funds were secured, the new facility was erected in Uptown New Orleans at 2425 Louisiana Avenue, next to LaSalle Street.
+After funds were secured, the new facility was erected in Uptown New Orleans at 2425 Louisiana Avenue, at the intersection of LaSalle Street.
 On February 1, 1932, the dedication ceremony was held.
+The Hospital was located next to the Magnolia Housing Projects.

-Under the directorship of Albert Walter Dent
+Under the directorship of Albert Walter Dent (1929-1949)

 The board of trustees at Dillard, under the leadership of New Orleans businessperson and philanthropist Edgar B. Stern Sr, needed a dynamic and capable leader to serve as the superintendent of the hospital, so in 1929 they selected the twenty seven year old Morehouse alumnus from Atlanta, Albert Walter Dent.
 Dent had to find a way to help his staff in complete residency, which had been a challenge due to the lack of opportunities for African American doctors during segregation.
 He enlisted the aid of white doctors from Tulane and Louisiana State University to serve as consultants to the hospitals' various departments, conducting regular post-graduate seminars.
 Such actions were praised as models of black and white cooperation.
 Construction began on a new hospital facility designed by Dillard University architect Moise Goldsteinat at a cost of approximately one-half million dollars, which opened in 1932 at the address of 2425 Louisiana Avenue next to Howard Street and LaSalle.

 During Dent's tenure the postgraduate course for physicians in the South was established.
 Dent expanded the number of hospital beds allotted to free care from twenty percent to fifty percent and reduced expenses, while taking advantage of New Deal programs such as the National Youth Administration, which provided training for nurses and orderlies.
 Because such programs were funded by the Federal government, it allowed the hospital to use money that would have gone into those expenses towards patient care and services, such as maternity care.
 Dent convinced the board to offer a flat rate of ten dollars for maternity expenses.
 In addition to increasing services for the indigent, he attempted to increase the number of paying patients, by offering a once cent pay-a-day plan, underwritten by a Rosenwald Fund donation.
 In 1941 Dent was asked by Dillard University's board of trustees to leave his post at the hospital in order to become the university's third president.
 He served in that position for the next twenty eight years.
-His two successors as superintendent at the hospital were John L. Procope and Dr. S Tanner, however, their tenures were brief, made more troublesome with the cloud of Second World War.
+His two successors as superintendent at the hospital were John L. Procope and Dr. S Tanner, however, their tenures were brief, made more troublesome with the prospect of Second World War.
 During this period the hospital became burdened with debt.